Things to do in West Yorkshire

 A short drive away at Overton is an attraction in complete contrast! - The National Coal Mining Museum for England, where you can travel 140 metres underground in one of Britain's oldest working mines.

-The area is home to Kirklees Light Railway,
+The area is also home to Kirklees Light Railway,

 visitors can enjoy an 8 mile steam train ride through beautiful countryside.
 At Batley,